-Although childhood obesity may be related to specific cultural and national circumstances, universal themes have emerged, including social factors, exercise, advertising, public policy, and the importance of partnership in policy [44].
-The obesogenic environment is characterized by increased accessibility and affordability of energy-dense foods in conjunction with declining levels of physical activity [39].
-Although community efforts and public policy have been shown to improve childhood obesity rates, studies have indicated that most Americans feel that individuals are responsible for their own obesity and that of their children [30].
+Although childhood obesity may be related to specific cultural and national circumstances, universal themes have emerged, including social factors, exercise, advertising, public policy, and the importance of partnership in policy [58].
+The obesogenic environment is characterized by increased accessibility and affordability of energy-dense foods in conjunction with declining levels of physical activity [46].
+Although community efforts and public policy have been shown to improve childhood obesity rates, studies have indicated that most Americans feel that individuals are responsible for their own obesity and that of their children [38].
 However, it is important to recognize that society has created an environment by means of an economic structure that makes processed foods more affordable than fresh foods, and the food industry and mass media market energy-dense foods to children [2].
-Evidence is limited regarding specific dietary patterns that may contribute to excessive intake in children and adolescents [36].
+Evidence is limited regarding specific dietary patterns that may contribute to excessive intake in children and adolescents [44].
 There has been considerable debate regarding whether exposure to food advertising affects the incidence of childhood obesity.
-While a positive correlation between the hours of television viewed, BMI, and obesity has been documented, the exact mechanism by which this occurs are still being investigated [14].
+While a positive correlation between the hours of television viewed, BMI, and obesity has been documented, the exact mechanism by which this occurs are still being investigated [16].

-According to the 2017 National Youth Risk Behavior Survey, nearly 6% of high school students had not eaten fruit or drunk 100% fruit juices and more than 7% had not eaten vegetables in the seven days before the survey [45].
-Of the same group, 18.7% had consumed a can, bottle, or glass of soda (not including diet soda) one or more times per day in the seven days preceding the survey, and only 27.8% did not consume any soda (not including diet soda) in the seven days preceding the survey [45].
-In the past few decades, adolescents consumed twice as much milk as soda; this proportion has completely switched today [45].
-Often, individuals do not compensate for the calories consumed in the form of sugar-sweetened beverages with a reduction in solid food intake, partially because liquid forms of energy may be less satiating [46].
-In addition to the increase in calorie consumption, average portion sizes have also increased, with sugared drinks increasing from an average 12 ounces to almost 20 ounces [14].
+According to the 2019 National Youth Risk Behavior Survey, nearly 60% of high school students had not eaten fruit or drunk 100% fruit juices and 60% had not eaten vegetables in the seven days before the survev [59].
+Of the same group, 15.1% had consumed a sugar-sweetened soda (not including diet soda) one or more times per day in the seven days preceding the survey, 10.6% had drunk a sports drink one or more times per day, and 44.6% had drunk three or fewer glasses of plain water each day [59].
+A higher percentage of male students than female students had drunk sugar-sweetened soda more than once per day (18.2% versus 11.7%) [59].
+Often, individuals do not compensate for the calories consumed in the form of sugar-sweetened beverages with a reduction in solid food intake, partially because liquid forms of energy may be less satiating [60].
+In addition to the increase in calorie consumption, average portion sizes have also increased, with sugared drinks increasing from an average 12 ounces to almost 20 ounces [16].

-Data from the 2017 National Youth Risk Behavior Survey indicate that, nationwide, 15.4% of students had not participated in at least 60 minutes of any kind of physical activity on at least one day during the seven days before the survey; 46.5% had been physically active at least 60 minutes per day on five or more days; and 26.1% had been physically active for 60 minutes a day on all seven days.
-The prevalence of having been physically active at least 60 minutes a day on five or more days has not changed significantly between 2015 (48.6%) and 2017 (46.5%) [45].
-The current trend is for schools to decrease the amount of free play or physical activity available to children during school hours [14].
-Among high schools in the United States, only 4% require daily physical education or its equivalent for students in all grades for the entire year [46].
+Data from the 2019 National Youth Risk Behavior Survey indicate that, nationwide, 23.2% of students had been physically active 60 minutes or more on all seven days preceding the survey; 49.5% had exercised to strengthen or tone their muscles on three or more days per week; 16.5% had met both aerobic and muscle-strengthening physical activity guidelines; 25.9% had attended physical education classes on all five days in an average school week; and 57.4% had played on one or more sports team [59].
+During 2011-2019, a significant decrease occurred in the percentage of students who had been physically active for 60 minutes or more per day on all seven days preceding the survey [59].
+The current trend is for schools to decrease the amount of free play or physical activity available to children during school hours [16].
+Among high schools in the United States, only 4% require daily physical education or its equivalent for students in all grades for the entire year [60].
 Furthermore, only 8% of elementary schools schedule recess on a regular basis.
-While some schools lack the space for free play, others feel that recess is a waste of time [47].
+While some schools lack the space for free play, others feel that recess is a waste of time [60].